crzdg/environment-framework/README.md

 A wrapper around [`gymnasium`](https://github.com/Farama-Foundation/Gymnasium) is provided to connect to well-known frameworks in the field.

+> The wrapper for gymnasium uses the gymnasium>=0.26 API structure!

 ### 🤔 Why create this project?

 The project emerges from a previous project of mine.
 It was used to separate the different elements of the projects agent-environment-loop.